ettoh/dmsc-visualizer/README.md

 # DMSC Visualizer
-Library to visualize and solve instances of the algorithmic *Dynamic Minimum Scan Cover* Problem.
+A library to visualize orbital movements of a satellite network in 3D using [OpenGL®](https://www.khronos.org/opengl/) 3.3.\
+Optimization algorithms to minimize the time needed to perform a set of scheduled intersatellite communications are implemented.
+In particular, the central mass as an obstacle and the necessary turn costs of the satellites are taken into account (algorithmic problem: *Dynamic Minimum Scan Cover*).

+...

-## Cloning
+## Download
 This repository contains submodules for external dependencies.
 When doing a fresh clone, make sure you clone recursively:
 ```
 git clone --recursive https://github.com/mc-thulu/dmsc-visualizer.git